-The contingent consideration is payable in U.S. dollars and payment is mainly dependent on securing newly executed long-term contracts for the supply of water by EPCOR 130 Project Inc. and additional customer connections for natural gas by Hughes Natural Gas Inc., the timing of which is uncertain.
+The contingent consideration is payable in U.S. dollars and payment is mainly dependent on securing newly executed long-term contracts for the supply of water by EPCOR 130 Project Inc. and additional customer connections for natural gas by EPCOR Gas Texas Inc., the timing of which is uncertain.
 The fair value of the Company's contingent consideration is determined based on the expected timing of securing new contracts and customer connections and the resulting cash flows are then discounted at risk adjusted discount rates.
-Any change in the timing of execution of new contracts, discount rate or foreign exchange rate can have a material impact on the fair value of contingent consideration.
+Any change in the timing of execution of new contracts and additional customer connections, discount rate or foreign exchange rate can have a material impact on the fair value of contingent consideration.